rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 At its core, an authorization server is simply an OAuth 2.0 token minting engine.
 Each authorization server has a unique issuer URI and its own signing key for tokens in order to keep proper boundary between security domains.
-The authorization server also acts as an OpenID Connect Provider, which means you can request ID tokens in addition to access tokens from the authorization server endpoints.
+The authorization server also acts as an OpenID Connect Provider, which means you can request ID Tokens in addition to access tokens from the authorization server endpoints.
 To configure an authorization server, log into your org and navigate to **Security** > **API** > **Add Authorization Server**.

 ## OpenID Connect and Authorization Servers